njhyuk/laravel-encryptable/README.md

 # Laravel Encryptable

-Automatically encrypt Laravel Eloquent Model columns using Mysql's AES functions.
-Database search is possible because it uses the Mysql's AES functions.
+Automatically encrypt Laravel Eloquent Model columns using Mysql AES functions.

+It is possible to database search because it uses Mysql AES functions.

 ## Notice

-Mysql's AES functions do not use initialization vectors.
+Mysql AES functions do not use initialization vectors.
 If you give up searching in Mysql, it is better to use a different solution.

 ## Installation